Uralstech/PeYx2/Docs/Home.md

             // Current version of extension
             "version":"1.1.0",

-            // Link to online paste of version, for version checking, doesn't have to be pastebin.com,
+            // Link to online paste of version, for version checking; doesn't have to be pastebin.com,
             // but must be a page containing RAW TEXT in this format: '1.2.3 type/name of update update' -
-            // version code can be as long as you want, but should only be numbers and dots; Anything after
+            // version code can be as long as you want, but should only be numbers and dots; anything after
-            // the first 'space' character is the update type or name, like 'feature update', 'optimization update', etc "web-version":"https://pastebin.com/raw/nonexistantpage",
+            // the first 'space' character is considered the update type or name, like 'feature update' "web-version":"https://pastebin.com/raw/nonexistantpage",

             // Link to download page, can be any